RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/03-environment-specific-configuration.md

 One solution to this problem is to load our Verticle from another verticle and pass the configuration as a deployment option.

-Let's add a `MainVerticle` that will load the `CartServiceVerticle` like this:
+Let's add a `MainVerticle` that will load the `CartServiceVerticle`.
+Add a `src/main/java/com/redhat/coolstore/MainVerticle.java` file and add the following content:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/MainVerticle.java" data-target="replace">
 package com.redhat.coolstore;